 We need to develop new categories of vehicles adapted to the reality of small towns, not just huge metropolis.
 We need to find ways to finance and operate these personal and commercial vehicles without placing an extra burden on municipal budgets.
 I think this could be achieved by integrating existing autonomous and payment technologies available in the market today and combining them with proven vehicle platforms.

-The Wintonomous concept was designed by Jorge Ciprian, an Argentine industrial designer.
+The Wintonomous concept was imagined in December 2018 by Charles Bombardier and designed by Jorge Ciprian, an Argentine industrial designer.
 Jorge has a degree in design from the University of Buenos Aires, and he’s currently working as a freelance designer.
 He also designed the Planetair and Xubikoo concept for Imaginative.